 - Ceramics or pottery

 - Expanded polystyrene foam products, more commonly known as StyrofoamTM, should be placed in the garbage.
-Examples include: StyrofoamTM cups, plates, bowls, take out containers, egg cartons, mushroom containers, meat trays, foam that comes around electronics and furniture, etc. These items may be labeled as #6 plastic, however, NO expanded polystyrene products should be placed in your one-sort cart.
+Examples include: StyrofoamTM cups, plates, bowls, take out containers, egg cartons, mushroom containers, meat trays, foam that comes around electronics and furniture, etc. These items may be labeled as #6 plastic, however, NO expanded polystyrene products should be placed in your blue recycling cart.

 - Plastic packaging peanuts.
 Contact your local package shipment company or moving company to see if they'll accept the peanuts for reuse.

 - Plastic silverware.
 These do not make it through the recycling facility and end up as garbage.

 - Holiday string lights.
 Hennepin County's Drop-off Facilities accept holiday lights year round.
 During the holiday season there are many other outlets to drop-off holiday lights for recycling through the Recycle Your Holidays program.

 - Plastic window blinds.

 - Containers that contained hazardous materials, if empty, can be placed in the garbage.
 If fluids remain, bring the container to one of Hennepin County's HHW & Recycling Drop-Off Facilities.

 RECYCLE: Cardboard cans typically have a steel bottom, a cardboard wall, and either a plastic or metal lid.